swatimahadevan/Modif_Orbital/README.md

 Target audience: Students of NUS

 Motivation: When you are curious to know how difficult a module is, you often find yourself spending a lot of time scouring many online forums trying to find others’ opinions on it.
-Imagine how convenient it will be to have one website where you can view modules, submit reviews and rating (out of 5), and even view the reviews and ratings left by other students.
+Imagine how convenient it will be to have one website where you can view modules, submit reviews and rating (out of 5),  view the reviews and ratings left by other students and even ask and answer questions on a student forum.

-What makes us different?: We provide more succint reviews as well as a forum to make your own threads or leave posts on threads left by others.
+What makes us different?: We provide more succinct reviews and a modules list page that is quick and easy to browse.
+We also provide a forum to begin your own threads or leave posts on threads left by other students.
+Our Chatbot also enhances the user interaction.

 User Stories: